Social Prescribing Youth Network (SPYN)

 Resources

 Since its launch in 2018, SPYN has developed numerous practical resources for the sector.
-You can find an archive of these below.
-As the network develops with new facilitators in 2025 we look forward to sharing new and updated resources.
+You can find a collection of these below.

 We also share below resources from our cutting-edge research at UCL, which includes Wellbeing While Waiting (‘INSPYRE’), a major new research programme we are leading in partnership with the Anna Freud Centre.
 This project is trialling offering immediate social prescribing treatments to children and young people referred to Child and Adolescent Mental Health Services — many of whom face long waiting lists, often leading to a deterioration in their mental health — with the aim of developing a model for embedding social prescribing that can be scaled nationally, bringing social prescribing to more children and young people who could benefit.